Repainting your cabinets is a great way to give your kitchen a fresh, newer look.

 The only problem I can figure out with using these kinds of stuff is if you inhale them badly.

-But the truth is that TSP is a very straightforward and effective cleaner when used properly and carefully on cabinets and other furniture items.
+But the truth is it’s a very straightforward and effective cleaner when appropriately used on cabinets and other furniture items.